dreamcatcher-tech/network/ideas/AppRoot/discover latest after restart.md

 ### Interpulse from network

 This should always come in to something listed in `mtab` which means it knows how to get to approot.
 If a remote connection is not listed in mtab we have no hope of looking it up efficiently using address alone.  mtab allows us to resolve a path to an address that the interpulse targets.

+## Implementation
+Uplinks cannot be to addresses alone.
+In fact, no type of communication can be to addresses alone at the chain level - only at the hardware transport level is this ever permitted.

+### Talking to a remote chain
+The Engine needs some long term storage to effectively function as a network node after rebooting and during intermittent network activity.
+Pulses are long term storage, and so the network configuration should be stored as part of the [[App Complex]], because each chain in the complex will need similar network services.

+In order to talk to a remote chain, a connection must be opened first.
+In order to navigate an [[App Complex]], an authentication must be performed.